Manchester Airport Taxis and Transfers

 Parking Restrictions and pick-ups

 Before departure, it is worth getting to know the parking restrictions in place at Manchester Airport.
-Drop-off and pick-up must be conducted within the short stay parking area, regardless of duration.
-A 30 minute stay at the terminals costs £3, increasing to £5.40 for an hour.
+Drop-off and pick-up must be conducted within the short-stay parking area, regardless of duration.